Monochrome photography

-Monochrome photography is photography where each position on an image can record and show a different amount of light (value), but not a different color (hue).
+Monochrome photography is photography in which each position on an image can record and show a different amount of light (value), but not a different color (hue).
 The majority of monochrome photographs produced today are black-and-white, either from a gelatin silver process, or as digital photography.
 Other hues besides grey can be used to create monochrome photography, but brown and sepia tones are the result of older processes like the albumen print, and cyan tones are the product of cyanotype prints.

 As monochrome photography provides an inherently less complete reproduction than color photography, it is mostly used for artistic purposes and certain technical imaging applications.

-History

-Monochrome photography has its origins in the earliest stages of photographic history.
-The first permanent photograph, created by Joseph Nicéphore Niépce in the 1820s, was monochromatic due to the limitations of early photo-sensitive materials.
-Throughout the 19th century, most photographic processes including daguerreotypes, calotypes, and albumen prints were inherently monochrome, typically rendering images in black, white, and various shades of sepia.

-In the early 20th century, even after the introduction of color photography, monochrome remained the dominant aesthetic choice for many photographers.
-It was often associated with formality, realism, and visual purity.
-Artists like Ansel Adams and Henri Cartier-Bresson used black-and-white photography to emphasize light, composition, and emotional clarity.

-With the rise of conceptual and fine-art photography in the late 20th and early 21st centuries, monochrome gained renewed attention as a stylistic and symbolic choice.
-Contemporary artists use it to explore themes such as memory, identity, timelessness, and abstraction.

-Today, monochrome photography is both a technical and artistic decision, embraced across genres from documentary to fashion to conceptual art.